Excerpt from Au Pays de l’Ours Noir,

 The social organization of the Sekani differs in all aspects from the Carriers.
 You could almost say that there is no social organization but instead a sort of anarchy.
 With them no hereditary notables with hunting lands of their own: the fathers of family are the natural chiefs of the band, and their title is rather honourary than effective.
 And then although some groups of allied families ordinarily hunt in the same mountains, beside the same rivers and the same lakes, they do not regard themselves as the exclusive owners of these lands and will not contest anyone’s right to hunt with them or without them, or see to their game traps in the same places.

-The case is very different with the Carriers, who are very jealous of their titles and the places or privileges which go with them, and they will never hunt on another’s land but they expose themselves to having to pay dear for their audacity…
+The case is very different with the Carriers, who are very jealous of their titles and the places or privileges which go with them, and they will never hunt on someone’s land but they expose themselves to having to pay dear for their audacity…

 The name of L’la tenne or inhabitants of beaver land has been given by the Carrier to the Sekani, which gives you to understand, quite wrongly, that the hunting of beaver occupies them more than their neighbours to the southwest, Carrier and Sekani pursue this animal with the same ardour, the fur being as precious to one tribe as to the other.
 In fact the two make so incessant a war on this rodent that it will soon disappear altogether.